xtangle/my-configs/README.md

 # my-configs

 This repository contains configurations for most of the development tools that I use.
-It also contains some useful scripts (`import-configs.sh`, `export-configs.sh`) that handles the importing/exporting of these configurations automatically.
+It also contains some useful scripts (`import-configs`, `export-configs`) that handles the importing/exporting of these configurations automatically.

 There is a script named `provision.sh` that is intended to run as the last step in the provisioning process of a new development machine.
 The full provisioning process and the Vagrant box for the development machine